sqlxpert/10-minute-aws-client-vpn/README.md

 ### Terraform Child Module

-To treat this as a child module, add the following to your root Terraform
+To create the VPN in a child module, add the following to your root Terraform
 module:

 ```terraform